 Brands aren’t perfect, and neither are their products.
 It’s OK to give your honest review of something, even if you’re getting paid to make the company look good.
 On YouTube, you are responsible to your audience first and brands second.

 Admittedly, not all companies will understand.
-That’s why partnering with the right brands leads to better sponsorships.
+That’s why partnering with the right brands leads to better brand sponsorships.
 Your audience will appreciate you for sharing the truth, and the brand will improve through consumer feedback.
 Everyone wins.

 “I ask for fairness, and I ask for honesty,” Hornick says.
 “That’s it.
 I want you to highlight the things we do well, and in fairness, you need to highlight the things we maybe don’t do well – maybe the areas we need to improve – and then be accurate and truthful.”

-4. Your Email Pitch Has to Be Persuasive
+4. Your Brand Pitch Must Be Persuasive

 Public relations specialists get hundreds of emails.